JackMcGinty/hello-world/README.md

 # Overview

-This is a basic "hello world" program, built as an exercise so I could pratice working in my development environment.
+This is a basic "hello world" program, built as an exercise so I could pratice working in a development environment with source control.
 However, because I am not totally devoid of pride, I made it out of big ASCII letters, just to make it a little bit more exciting.

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}